backdrop-contrib/role_delegation/README.txt

 page.

-If an administrator has the 'administer users' permission, a role assignment widget gets displayed in the account creation or editing form.
-Otherwise, if he has at least the 'access user profiles' permission, the module adds its own 'Roles' tab to the user profile so that roles can be assigned.
+If an administrator has the 'administer users' permission, a role assignment widget gets displayed in the account creation or editing form, and bulk add/remove role operations become available on the user administration page.
+Otherwise, if s/he has at least the 'access user profiles' permission, the module adds its own 'Roles' tab to the user profile so that roles can be assigned.

 Installation